 I can choose how I see myself — not accept the labels applied by others.

-Recovery from Mental Illness is Possible
+Recovery from Mental Illness and/or Substance Use Challenges Is Possible

-SAMHSA’s Working Defintion of Recovery
+SAMHSA’s Working Definition of Recovery

 Peers, professionals and researchers came together and developed this definition of recovery for the federal government agency that implements mental health and substance use policy, the SAMHSA: